milonmaze/privacy-terms-observatory-beta/www.instructure.com/policies/marketing-privacy.md

 5. ANALYTICS.
 We use third-party analytics services to collect and analyze data about how users use the Site.
 These services use cookies, scripts, and other technologies to collect and store information such as how users interact with our Site, how often users visit the Site, what pages they visit, and what other sites they used prior to coming to the Site.

 Instructure uses Google Analytics and other third-party services to improve the performance of the Site and for analytics and marketing purposes.
-For more information about how Google Analytics collects and uses data when you use our Site, visit https://www.google.com/policies/privacy/partners/, and to opt out of Google Analytics, visit https://tools.google.com/dlpage/gaoptout/.
+For more information about how Google Analytics collects and uses data when you use our Site, visit https://www.google.com/policies/privacy/partners/
+(opens in a new tab)
+, and to opt out of Google Analytics, visit https://tools.google.com/dlpage/gaoptout/ (opens in a new tab)
+.

 If you want to limit the use of cookies, your browser may offer tools to do so.
 By disabling cookies, you may be prevented from accessing some features of our Site or certain content or functionality may not be available.